Serving the Children of the World!

 Business and community leaders gravitated to Shorewood and, each using their particular expertise, guided the club as many important programs were established to benefit the community at large.
 By 1980, the club’s effectiveness and commitment to the “Objects of Kiwanis” helped make it possible for Past President Bill Hershiser to become Governor of the Michigan District of Kiwanis – a very significant milestone.

-By that time, Shorewood was very active thanks to recurring fund-raisers, graciously supported by the community at large.
-These were events such as pancake breakfasts, Kiwanis peanuts, and the legendary Gourmet Nut Sale at Christmas time.
-These collected funds made possible the annual ice show for mentally and physically challenged children from across the Metro Detroit Area; scholarships for graduating seniors from each of the St. Clair Shores school districts; support for culturally rich programs presented by the (now) Lake St. Clair Symphony Orchestra and the S.C.S Civic Chorus.
+By that time, Shorewood was very active thanks to recurring fundraisers, graciously supported by the community at large.
+These collected funds made possible the annual ice show for mentally and physically challenged children and adults from across the Metro Detroit Area; scholarships for graduating seniors from each of the St. Clair Shores school districts; support for culturally rich programs presented by the (now) Lake St. Clair Symphony Orchestra and the Elementary Dictionary Program to name a few.